SLoh4137/umcp-tase/README.md

 1. Add the Mailchimp endpoint to `gatsby-config.js` by following the instructions listed on [gatsby-plugin-mailchimp](https://www.gatsbyjs.org/packages/gatsby-plugin-mailchimp/)
 2. Modify and stylize the [`Newsletter.tsx`](/src/components/Mailchimp/Newsletter.tsx) component to look how you want it to
 3. Use the [`Newsletter.tsx`](/src/components/Mailchimp/Newsletter.tsx) component where you want to display it

+# Netlify CMS
+Netlify CMS (content management system) is a way to easily add new events, bios, and whatever else we choose to add.
+The interface uses `config.yml` located at [`/static/admin/config.yml`](/static/admin/config.yml) which defines where data should be stored, what folders they should be put in, and what data can be added.
+The collections field allows us to specify the type of data we can add to the site.

+Our site has events and bios.
+When the user signs into the Netlify CMS admin panel (see [`below`](#adding-new-events)), they see the types of data they can add.
+This can include titles, images, tags, and markdown content.
+Then, Gatsby takes this information and displays it on our site.

 # Adding New Events
 Through Netlify CMS, we have a nice interface to add events.
 You can access it by following the url of the site `[url]/admin` Then, sign in with an account that has access to the repository.
 Once you're in, you should see ![Netlify CMS admin panel](/docs/netlify-cms-events.png)